thecredibleway/thecredibleway-com/docs/faq/questions/arent-all-religions-paths-to-the-same-god.md

 ## The Credibility of Jesus Christ

 The Christian Gospel hangs on the credibility of Jesus Christ.
-If Jesus knew he was not God, then he was lying.
-If he was a imposter then he was also a hypocrite because he told others to be honest, whatever the cost.
-He urged people to abandon their own religious beliefs and place their trust in him for their eternal destiny.
+If Jesus knew He was not God, then He was lying.
+If He was a imposter then He was also a hypocrite because He told others to be honest, whatever the cost.
+He urged people to abandon their own religious beliefs and place their trust in Him for their eternal destiny.

 :::info[If Jesus was lying ...]

-But most importantly if Jesus had been lying, He would also have been a fool, because his claims to deity led to his crucifixion* ([John 19:7](https://www.biblegateway.com/passage/?search=John%2019%3A7&version=NKJV)) and caused him to suffer in the most painful way before He died.
+But most importantly if Jesus had been lying, He would also have been a fool, because His claims to deity led to His crucifixion ([John 19:7](https://www.biblegateway.com/passage/?search=John%2019%3A7&version=NKJV)) and caused Him to suffer in the most painful way before He died.

 :::

-Jesus had multiple opportunities to take advantage of people around him, yet didn't.
+Jesus had multiple opportunities to take advantage of people around Him, yet didn't.
 He was not looking for power - quite the opposite; He modeled serving others ([John 13:1–16](https://www.biblegateway.com/passage/?search=John%2013%3A1%E2%80%9316&version=NKJV);
 [15:13](https://www.biblegateway.com/passage/?search=John%2015%3A13&version=NKJV)) and